tianqi72/machine-learning-in-scikit-learn/assignments/final_project/8_final_project_repository_rubric.md

     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 - Feature Engineering
     + No exploratory data analysis (EDA) code in notebook
-    - All feature transformations in a Pipeline
+    - All feature transformations in a Pipeline.
+Target transformations can be done outside of a Pipeline.
     - Appropriate feature engineering for data types and algorithms types
     - Appropriately handled missing values
 - Algorithms & Search